 info threads displays the ID of all threads.
-With an output argument, info('threads') gives a list of structures which describe each thread, with the following fields:
+With an output argument, info('threads') gives a structure array which describes each thread, with the following fields:

 id thread ID totaltime execution time in seconds

 Only the first character of the argument is meaningful; info b is equivalent to info builtin.